cockroachdb/docs/v19.2/create-user.md

 - [Client certificate and key authentication](#secure-clusters-with-client-certificates), which is available to all users.
 To ensure the highest level of security, we recommend only using client certificate and key authentication.

 - [Password authentication](#secure-clusters-with-passwords), which is available to non-`root` users who you've created passwords for.
 To create a user with a password, use the `WITH PASSWORD` clause of `CREATE USER`.
-To add a password to an existing user, use the [`cockroach user`](create-and-manage-users.html#update-a-users-password) command.
+To add a password to an existing user, use the [`ALTER USER`](alter-user.html) statement.

     Users can use passwords to authenticate without supplying client certificates and keys; however, we recommend using certificate-based authentication whenever possible.